petesh/mingwpatches/README.md

-cygwinpatches
+mingwpatches
 =============

-Some patch files for cygwin
+Some patch files for mingw.

+All tested on the mingw 2012-04-26